 Pennsylvania Division of Vital Records, issues, documents, and stores certified copies of vital records including birth, marriage, divorce death certificates for occurrences that took place in Pennsylvania.
 To verify current fees and information the telephone number is (724) 656-3100.

-- Ordering Pennsylvania Birth and Death Certificates: The State Division of Vital Records Office has birth records from 1903 to present.
-The fee for a birth or death certified copy are $10.
+- Ordering Pennsylvania Birth and Death Certificates: The State Division of Vital Records Office is the legal custodian of all birth and death records in our state from 1906 to present.
+The fee for a birth certificate is $20 and death certificate is $9.
+Death non-certified copies (which should suffice for genealogy purposes because they have all the same info without the raised state seal) are only $3.
 Pennsylvania birth and death certificates prior to 1906 can be accessed through the courthouse in the county where the person was born or died.